Holacracy: What Is It, and How Does It Work?

 Examples of Holacracy

-Roughly 1,000 companies around the world use a holacracy model, according to HolacracyOne.
+Over 200 companies use a holacracy model, according to HolacracyOne.
+Below are just a few examples.

-One example is 8Squad, an Australian Salesforce consultancy with more than 90 employees.
+8Squad is an Australian Salesforce consultancy with more than 90 employees.
 The company practiced its own version of holacracy when it launched in 2019, but it decided after 18 months to implement the textbook version of holacracy.

-Another example is David Allen Company, which certifies and trains individuals and teams in the work-life management system Getting Things Done, named after Allen’s best-selling book from 2015.
+David Allen Company certifies and trains individuals and teams in the work-life management system Getting Things Done, named after Allen’s best-selling book from 2015.

 Blogging platform Medium also adopted holacracy around 2013, but it dropped it by 2016.
 The company’s former head of operations wrote that codifying role responsibilities was too time-consuming and that teams had difficulty gaining alignment on cross-functional initiatives.